ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ## Clients {#clients}

-Ethereum is designed to offer different clients, developed by different teams using different programming languages.
+The Ethereum community maintains multiple open-source clients, developed by different teams using different programming languages.
 This makes the network stronger and more diverse.
 The ideal goal is to achieve diversity without any client dominating to reduce any single points of failure.

 This table summarises the different clients.
-All of them are actively worked on, maintained, and pass [client tests](https://github.com/ethereum/tests).
+All of them are actively worked on and pass [client tests](https://github.com/ethereum/tests).

 | Client                                                       | Language | Operating systems     | Networks                                   | Sync strategies         | State pruning   |
 | ------------------------------------------------------------ | -------- | --------------------- | ------------------------------------------ | ----------------------- | --------------- |